 I also find that a manifesto is a useful tool during revision.
 It can be a super tool for clarifying where you are during your drafting, and I often ask writers I’m working with to write a manifesto – it helps me to understand what they are looking for, but more than that it often helps writers take stock, frequently at a point where they’re drifting or losing focus or getting stuck.
 Sometimes our intent shifts as a project evolves, and we need to keep tabs on that too.

 Writing – and later referring back to and updating – a manifesto can also be a powerful way to restore flagging confidence at moments of doubt, or when you are shirking the task of fully owning your project.

 So: for this week’s writing experiment, write yourself a manifesto.
 It could be a mission statement outlining your long-term intent as a writer, or it could be a five-year plan, or it could be a manifesto for a specific piece of writing, perhaps as part of your revision.
 It might be specific to a genre you’re working in.
 It could involve artistic and aesthetic principles as well as commercial goals, and it might (should?) also invite political consequence.
 Go on, be a revolutionary through your writing.
 Change the world.
-Even be pompous – this is one of those occasions where a bit of bombast will do you no harm.
+Even let yourself be pompous – this is one of those occasions where a bit of bombast will do you no harm.